WFTV: Ex parte influence scandal

 WORZ objected to the FCC's decision to conduct a staff investigation and requested a formal inquiry before a hearing examiner; the FCC showed openness to this request in February 1959 and announced it would do so in March, pending the appeals court proceedings.
 At the end of that year, Kluge sold his interest in the television station to Brechner.
 After the appeals court remanded the matter to the FCC, the commission named chief hearing examiner James D. Cunningham to hear the case in February 1961 and set hearing dates in May.
 Cunningham's initial decision, released in September, recommended that Mid-Florida be stripped of the right to broadcast on channel 9 due to what he called "improper influences" by Dial on Mack.
 He also suggested that Mid-Florida be disqualified and not allowed to apply for the channel.
 Mid-Florida objected, noting that Cunningham found that Dial had acted without the knowledge or consent of company officials, though he had said that the company could not have been unaware of his actions.

 Mid-Florida asked for an appeal by the full FCC and blasted Cunningham's decision as based "on suppositions and conjecture", a move WORZ characterized as a "fantastic and frantic" stall tactic.
 The commission heard oral argument in May 1962, at which time Mid-Florida tried to differentiate its case from other ex parte actions as not being abetted by the station applicant, where WORZ asked for a four-month grant to get on the air, as the FCC had done in the WPST-TV case and another, for channel 7 in Miami.
-Mid-Florida appeared successful; in January 1963, the FCC filed a report with the Court of Appeals noting that the grant should be reconsidered though there was no wrongdoing by Mid-Florida officials because they were unaware of what Dial had done until the congressional investigation in 1958.
+Mid-Florida appeared successful; in January 1963, the FCC filed a report with the Court of Appeals noting that the grant should be reconsidered although there was no wrongdoing by Mid-Florida officials because they were unaware of what Dial had done until the congressional investigation in 1958.
 The vote by commissioners to clear Mid-Florida was 4–1, with commissioner Newton N. Minow the only dissenter.
 Minow contended that Mid-Florida officials knew of Dial's advances.